reza0310/ProjetTradingPythonPOO/README.md

 Now, to use it, you will only need to double-click the "main.py" file in the parent project's directory.

-## How to contribute
+## How to contribute?
 Since this is a school project, only invited contributors wich are in fact classmates working in my group are allowed to contribute.
-If you really want to modify things up you can fork this repository and if you want me to publish it for some reasons contact me with the contact informations down below.
+If you really want to modify things up you can fork this repository and if you want me to publish it for some reasons contact me with the [contact informations](https://github.com/reza0310/ProjetTradingPythonPOO#contact-us) down below.
+Yet you can still help us by opening issues on the [issue page](https://github.com/reza0310/ProjetTradingPythonPOO/issues)!
+If you do so, thanks!

 ## FAQ
 No questions were asked to us for now.